 Big Differences in Flavor

 We were surprised by how much the oils differed in taste.
-Tasters described flavors that ranged from “nutty, toasty, tasty” and “a touch smoky” with an “almost oaky or bourbon quality” to “a bit too delicate” or worse: “fishy” and “too intense.”
+Tasters described flavors that ranged from “nutty, toasty, tasty,” and “a touch smoky,” with an “almost oaky or bourbon quality,” to “a bit too delicate” or, worse, “fishy” and “too intense.”
 To understand these flavor variances, it helps to know how toasted sesame oil is made.
-Manufacturers roast whole sesame seeds before milling or pressing them to extract oil.
+Before milling or pressing whole sesame seeds to extract oil, manufacturers roast them.
 The roasting step is key: Just as when nuts or coffee beans are roasted or bread is toasted, the application of heat kicks off the Maillard reaction, which creates new flavor compounds and turns the seeds deep golden brown.
 After the seeds cool, they’re pressed, and the new amber-colored oil is filtered to remove seed particles before being bottled for sale.
 No other treatment, additives, or enhancements are needed.

 The Best Toasted Sesame Oil: Ottogi Premium Roasted Sesame Oil